friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell restore` : re-fetches and re-applies geoip firewall rules and ip lists as per the config.

 `geoip-shell apply -p [tcp|udp]:[allow|block]:[all|<ports>]`: specify ports geoip blocking will apply (or not apply) to, for tcp or udp.
 To specify ports for both protocols, use the `-p` option twice.
 For more details, read [NOTES.md](/Documentation/NOTES.md), sections 8-10.

+`geoip-shell apply -u [ripe|ipdeny]`: change ip lists source.

+`geoip-shell apply -m [whitelist|blacklist]`: change geoip blocking mode.

+`geoip-shell apply -i <[ifaces]|auto|all>`: change which network interfaces geoip firewall rules are applied to.

+`geoip-shell apply -c <"country codes">`: change which country codes are included in the whitelist/blacklist (this command replaces all country codes with newly specified ones).

+`geoip-shell apply -l <"[lan_ips]"|auto|none>`: Specify LAN ip's or subnets to exclude from geoip blocking (both ipv4 and ipv6). `auto` will trigger LAN subnets re-detection at every update of the ip lists.
+When specifying custom ip's or subnets, automatic detection is disabled.

+`geoip-shell apply -t <"[trusted_ips]|none">`: Specify trusted ip's or subnets (anywhere on the Internet) to exclude from geoip blocking (both ipv4 and ipv6).

 `geoip-shell showconfig` : prints the contents of the config file.